Navyacb/news-article-webiste/README.md

 Tech stack Used : React+Typescript+Vite , Mantine styling , React-routing , React-Query , Axios(Ajax)

 To Run ,
+ 1. npm install
- 1. npm dev run
+ 2. npm dev run
- 2. Press o + enter to open in the browser
+ 3. Press o + enter to open in the browser

  main.tsx = It is the entry file where it initializes the React application ,rendering the App component